blindseth/dadata/README.md

 ## dadata

-Workspace for various data projects, currently themed on bicycle and public transportation.
+Workspace for various data projects.
+Some are themed on bicycle and public transportation.
+I also have some preliminary Code for SF SBA work in here for now.
 Likely to be split apart once more is up here.

 Here are the URLs for some of the data under consideration: